Scotland's Home of the Year: Format

 Each series of Scotland's Home of the Year features three different homes every week, grouped together based on the region of Scotland they are located in.
 The houses were grouped into seven distinct regions for the first series, and nine regions from series two onwards.
 The homes are assessed by the judges, each scoring them out of ten, with marks being awarded for functionality, distinctiveness and style.
 At the end of the episode, the home with the most points advances to the series finale.
 Once a home is selected from each region, the finalists are narrowed down to a top 3 in the last episode, before a winner is chosen and awarded a trophy.
 The series finale every year is recorded in the House for an Art Lover, situated in Bellahouston Park, Glasgow.

-The judging panel consists of architect and University of Strathclyde lecturer Michael Angus, interior designer Anna Campbell-Jones, and lifestyle blogger Kate Spiers.
+The original judging panel consisted of architect and University of Strathclyde lecturer Michael Angus, interior designer Anna Campbell-Jones, and lifestyle blogger Kate Spiers.
 In June 2022, winner of the third series of Interior Design Masters Banjo Beale, was announced as the newest member of the judging panel for series five, replacing Spiers who decided to take a break from filming due to pregnancy.
+Glasgow based architect Danny Campbell joined the judging panel for series six in 2024, replacing Michael Angus.
 Broadcaster Anne McAlpine has served as the narrator in every series.